Roman Kryklia: ONE Kickboxing Heavyweight Grand Prix

 Kryklia faced Guto Inocente in the semifinals of the ONE Heavyweight Kickboxing World Grand Prix Tournament at ONE 161 on September 29, 2022.
 He won the fight by a first-round knockout.
 Kryklia knocked Inocente down twice before the one-minute mark of the opening round, which prompted the referee to wave the fight off.

+In September 2022, Combat Press ranked him as the #3 heavyweight kickboxer in the world, while Beyond Kickboxing ranks him at #4 as of October 2022.

 Kryklia was booked to face Iraj Azizpour in a trilogy bout in the finals of the ONE Heavyweight Kickboxing World Grand Prix Tournament at ONE 163 on November 18, 2022.
 He won the fight by a second-round knockout, after having been dropped by Azizpour in the opening frame.

+Continued title reign

+Kryklia was expected to make his third ONE Light Heavyweight Kickboxing World Championship defense against Françesko Xhaja at ONE Fight Night 12 on July 14, 2023.
+The title bout was postponed due to an undisclosed injury on June 30.

+Double champion

+Kryklia faced Alex Roberts for the inaugural ONE Heavyweight Muay Thai World Championship at ONE Fight Night 17 on December 9, 2023.
+He won the fight by a second-round knockout.

+In the first heavyweight Muay Thai title defense, Kryklia faced Lyndon Knowles on April 5, 2025, at ONE Fight Night 30.
+He won the fight via knockout in round one and earned a $50,000 Performance of the Night bonus.

+Kryklia faced Samet Agdeve for the inaugural ONE Heavyweight Kickboxing World Championship on November 7, 2025, at ONE Fight Night 37.
+He lost the fight via unanimous decision.

 Doping suspension

 On April 18, 2018, it was announced that Kryklia failed a drug test prior to Nuit des Champions 2016, testing positive for two banned substances, including meldonium and clenbuterol.
 He was suspended for 4 years by National Anti-Doping Agency of France (AFLD) from the participation in all sports events organized or authorized by French sports federations until 7 May 2022.
 As a result, his majority decision win against Stéphane Susperregui was changed to a no contest.